AlexTISYoung/snipar/docs/guide.rst

 Output files are documented :ref:`here <output_files>`.

 The :ref:`tutorial <tutorial>` allows you to work through an example workflow before trying real data.

+Note that family-GWAS can be performed without imputed parental genotypes.
+See the :ref:`simulation exercise <simulation>`.

 Inputting multiple chromosomes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~